 Regulars, Volunteers, Militia, Conscripts.-In our military system recruits may be considered under four heads, namely, Regulars, Volunteers, Militia, and Conscripts.
 Recruits for the first three are all volunteers, in the sense that they apply for enlistment of their own free will.
 Those for the last are compulsorily chosen in the absence of a sufficient number of voluntary applicants.
-Regulars are carefully selected by trained officers of the line and medical Volunteers are picked in like manner, but, owing staff. to the inexperience of examiners or pressure to lower the standards somewhat, the material is not always equal to that of the Regulars.
-This is shown by the fact that in the Civil and Spanish wars deaths from disease and discharges for disability were nearly twice as great among the Volunteers.
+Regulars are carefully selected by trained officers of the line and medical staff.
+Volunteers are picked in like manner, but, owing to the inexperience of examiners or pressure to lower the standards somewhat, the material is not always equal to that of the Regulars. shown by the fact that in the Civil and Spanish wars deaths from disease and discharges for disability were nearly twice as great among the Volunteers.
 In the widest sense the militia is the whole number of males of the country who are competent and available for military service.
 Specifically, the term is applied to the organized militia, these being the men who form the military organizations in the service of the several states.
-As these organizations-now known as the National Guard-are not ordinarily liable for hard field service, some states have not required a very high standard of physical fitness.
-When, therefore, in conformity with existing law, the organized militia has been called into the service of the United States, it has been found that a large proportion of the personnel of certain regiments was physically ineligible.
-It is an interesting but readily understandable fact that, whereas voluntary applicants for enlistment endeavor to conceal defects, conscripts may try to escape service by magnifying existing defects or feigning non-existent ones.
-In the examination of drafted men, therefore, a skeptical attitude of mind should be maintained toward alleged disabilities.
+As these organizations-now known as the National Guard-are not ordinarily liable for hard field service, some states do not require a very high standard of physical fitness.
+When, therefore, in conformity with existing law, the organized militia may be called into the service of the United States, it will be found that from one-half to two-thirds of certain regiments are physically ineligible.
+It is an interesting but readily understandable fact that, whereas voluntary applicants for enlistment endeavor to conceal defects, conscripts try to escape service by magnifying existing defects or feigning non-existent ones.
+In the examination of conscripts, therefore, a skeptical attitude of mind should be maintained toward alleged disabilities.